Finding Your Path At Sea: Facebook Live

 The event was geared towards 3rd and 4th Engineers, 2nd and 3rd Officers, and Cadets.
 All of whom were looking for assistance in finding their paths at sea.
-Our MD, Alasdair MacMillan, was joined by Seagoing Recruitment Manager, Lisa Gage, to answer questions and share progression advice.
+Our MD, Alasdair MacMillan, was joined by Recruitment Director, Lisa Gage, to answer questions and share progression advice.

 The discussion was held on our Facebook group and covered a variety of topics.
 These included CV tips, the best employment markets for British seafarers, and advice in standing out against job competitors.
-We also accepted questions from those watching live.
+Furthermore, we also accepted questions from those watching live.